 On hot, summer days, this is often a go-to dinner for us.
 Sure, if there is leftover grilled chicken, I will serve it on the side.
 But if you make enough salad, and don’t skimp on the bacon, it is a meal unto itself.
 Add a glass of wine and call it a night!

-- 2 heads of Romaine hearts (1 large head of Romaine lettuce)
+- 2 heads of Romaine hearts or one large head of Romaine lettuce

-- 4-6 slices of double smoked (if possible) bacon
+- 4-6 rashers double smoked bacon or any good quality bacon

 - 1 tsp dried thyme